Australian customers call 1300 638 734 or submit a quick sales enquiry regarding this product. We will contact you to discuss your online needs.

 Pay per click advertising (PPC)

-Pay per click advertising is a form of inbound marketing used to promote businesses via advertisements displayed alongside organic search results on a search engine's results page (like Google).
+Pay per click (PPC) advertising is a form of inbound marketing used to promote businesses via advertisements displayed alongside organic search results on a search engine's results page (like Google).
 Each ad is triggered by a search for a particular keyword related to what the advertisement is promoting, and the advertiser only pays when their ad is clicked and a user visits their website — hence the name "pay per click".

 Pay per click advertising is available on all major search engines including Google, Yahoo, and Bing, as well as on a number of smaller search engines and websites.
 If you would like more information on how pay per click advertising works visit What is pay per click adverting (PPC)?